July 19 – Aug 9, 2023

-Want to find out why sanuk (to enjoy; have fun; strive to achieve pleasure from whatever one does) is such an important concept in Thailand?
+Want to find out how sanuk (to enjoy; have fun; striving to achieve pleasure from whatever one does) is such an important philosophy in Thailand?

 Thailand is an amazing country and Chiang Mai is an especially fantastic city with sooooo much to offer its lucky visitors.
 Chiang Mai is officially designated a UNESCO Creative City and has applied to become a UNESCO World Heritage Site.

 “Thailand is my favorite country on Earth for a number of reasons.
 The stunning beauty of the place, amazing food, low cost of living, and friendly locals all make for a dream destination.” — Ryan Biddulph